wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/digitalocean/expedited-virgin-joomla.md

 --------------------------

-You now need to make a note of the email address that you login to your exoscale account with:
+You now need to make a note of the email address that you login to your digitalocean account with:

->     exoscale_email="peterexoscale@yahoo.com"
+>     digitalocean_email="peterdigitalocean@yahoo.com"

 -----------------------------------

 You then need the url that you want to use for your website.
 If you don't have a DNS URL for your website, you need to purchase one and set the nameservers to exoscale as described [here](../../Deployment/Nameservers.md)

->     exoscale_dns_name="www.drpatient.uk"
+>     digitalocean_dns_name="www.drpatient.uk"

 --------------------------------